 - New Student Orientation twice per academic year; a five-day program in August prior to the start of fall courses.

-- Spring Orientation, two days of events, activities, and opportunities in January to get to know RIT and other new students.
+- Spring Orientation, one day of events, activities, and opportunities in January to get to know RIT and other new students.